Surgical Solutions Network

 Rotator cuff surgery repairs a tear in a rotator cuff tendon that connects the upper arm and shoulder.
 People from Toronto, Ontario; Calgary, Alberta; Vancouver, British Columbia; Winnipeg, Manitoba; and across Canada come to Surgical Solutions Network for private rotator cuff surgery by a subspecialist orthopedic shoulder surgeon using minimally invasive techniques.

 Rotator Cuff Surgery With Surgical Solutions Network

-At Surgical Solutions Network, our experienced, board-certified orthopedic surgeons are committed to helping you regain full motion in your shoulder so you can enjoy sports and other activities again.
+At Surgical Solutions Network, our experienced, fellowship-trained orthopedic surgeons are committed to helping you regain full motion in your shoulder so you can enjoy sports and other activities again.
 Patients appreciate our exceptional pre- and post-operative care delivered with compassion.
 If you don’t want to endure long wait times for shoulder surgery, explore your options for Canadian private healthcare.

 Values That Matter to Us and Our Patients

 We are patient focused and provide effective care with human kindness.

 We combine innovation with the latest technology and processes to advance surgical care in Canada and better serve patients and providers.

 We are a continuously learning organization that measures, monitors, and improves every day.

 We support, respect, and accept our patients, team members, and partners, while operating with honesty and integrity in providing our services.